Dear 2020 NPSS registrants

 We hope you understand our change of plans as this situation (COVID-19) evolved rapidly.

 Advancing Frontiers in Plant Sciences: Challenges from Concepts to Applicability

 Tuesday, March 17th, 2020

 About the symposium

 The Nebraska Plant Science Symposium is a part of a biennial series which began in 2012.
 In 2015, the Symposium became an annual event.
 It is affiliated with the Plant Sciences Symposia Series spanning multiple universities, facilitated by Corteva Agrisciences.

 The goal of the symposium series at the University of Nebraska–Lincoln is to enhance agricultural scientific literacy, stimulate collaboration, and help build interest in plant breeding careers.
 This one-day symposium is free, open to the public, and offered via webinar to the broader scientific community around the world.

 Questions?
 Contact us!

-Funding for this symposium was provided by DuPont Pioneer, the University of Nebraska–Lincoln Department of Agronomy and Horticulture and the Agricultural Research Division and from the Dermot P. Coyne Distinguished Lectureship fund.
+Funding for this symposium was provided by Corteva Agriscience™ and from the University of Nebraska–Lincoln Department of Agronomy and Horticulture, Agricultural Research Division and the Dermot P. Coyne Distinguished Lectureship fund.
 Thank you to the faculty and staff within the Department of Agronomy and Horticulture for their support.